Realization of tropical curves in abelian surfaces: Tropicalization of curves in complex tori

-Let $\mathcal X\to B$ be a Mumford family of degenerating complex tori of dimension two, see \cite{Mumford_Analytic_1972}.
-Here $B$ is a small disk in $\Bbb C$.
-It is determined by a polyhedral decomposition of a real two dimensional torus.
-Its central fiber $X_0$ is a reduced union of toric surfaces glued along toric divisors.
-Suppose we have a family of irreducible holomorphic curves $\psi^{\times}\colon\mathcal C^{\times}\to \mathcal X^{\times}$ over $B^{\times}$, where $B^{\times}$ is the punctured disc $B\setminus\{0\}$, and assume that the closure of the image of $\psi^{\times}$ in $\mathcal X$ is an irreducible variety.
-In particular, it gives a holomorphic curve $C_0$ on the central fiber $X_0$.
-By \cite[Proposition 6.2]{Nishinou_Toric_2006}, after some toric blow-ups if necessary (note that for each point of $X_0$, there is a neighborhood of it in $\mathcal X$ which is canonically isomorphic to a toric variety, so toric blow-ups make sense), we can assume that $C_0$ is torically transverse in the sense of \cite[Definition 4.1]{Nishinou_Toric_2006}.
-This modification of $\mathcal X$ gives a refinement $\mathscr D$ of the original polyhedral decomposition of the real two dimensional torus.
-Then each component of $C_0$ is a torically transverse curve in an irreducible component of $X_0$ which is a toric surface, and its intersection multiplicity with the toric divisors determines a tropical curve with one vertex whose underlying graph is a subgraph of $\mathscr D$.
+By \cite[Proposition 6.2]{Nishinou_Toric_2006}, after performing toric blow-ups of $\mathcal X$ if necessary, $I_0$ can be made disjoint from the torus fixed points of $X_0$.
+This process is well-defined because every point of $X_0$ has a neighborhood in $\mathcal X$ that is canonically isomorphic to an analytic open subset of a toric variety, making toric blow-ups applicable.
+The toric blow-ups of $\mathcal X$ induce a refinement $\mathcal D$ of the original polyhedral decomposition of the real two-dimensional torus.
+Then, each irreducible component of $I_0$ gives a torically transverse curve in an irreducible component of $X_0$ which is a toric surface, and its intersection multiplicities with the toric divisors determine a tropical curve with a single finite vertex whose underlying graph is a subgraph of $\mathcal D$.
 These pieces can be glued into a global tropical curve on the real torus.

-\begin{rem} In this construction, the curve $C_0$ can be highly singular and may have geometric genus lower than that of the curve on the generic fiber.
-Also, it may have singular points on toric divisors of components of $X_0$.
-Even in such a case, the above construction gives a tropical curve on the torus.
+\begin{rem} In this construction, the curve $I_0$ can be highly singular, non-reduced, and may have geometric genus lower than that of the curve in the generic fiber.
+Also, it may have singular points on the toric divisors of the components of $X_0$.
+Nevertheless, the above construction gives a tropical curve on the torus.
 This is because the weights of edges and the balancing condition at vertices are determined by topological data as follows.